DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

     - 📝Phishing simulations test the effectiveness of security training by actually identifying the percentage of users likely to fall victim to a phishing attack.
     - 📝Surveys, which is the most common, would also measure this but with lesser effectiveness because they depend upon self-reported perceptions

-- 6.3.6 Disaster Recover (DR) and Business Continuity (BC): 🩹BCP: Keeps the business running during a disaster (includes all functions). 🩹DR: Focuses on restoring IT systems after a disaster.
+- 6.3.6 🔴Disaster Recover (DR) and Business Continuity (BC): 🩹BCP: Keeps the business running during a disaster (includes all functions). 🩹DR: Focuses on restoring IT systems after a disaster.
     - 📁**Business Continuity (BC)**: the processes used by an organization to ensure, holistically, that its vital business processes remain 📝unaffected or can be quickly restored following a serious incident.
 Preventing business interruption is the goal of business continuity
         - The main purpose of BC is to ensure that critical business functions continue operating during and after a disruption, no matter how big or small.
         - It’s a 📝broad plan that covers all aspects of the business.
 This includes keeping people, processes, and resources running to prevent complete shutdown.